- At 123 feet, Tippecanoe Lake is the deepest natural lake in Indiana.

 Patoka Lake within the Hoosier National Forest is known as the state’s best lake for crappie and bass.
 It has seven state recreation areas, a 1,200 foot-long swimming beach, 17 miles of paved bike trails, an archery range, and a disc golf course.

-Lake Maxinkuckee is the second-largest natural lake in Indiana and near the town of Culver.
+Lake Maxinkuckee is the second-largest natural lake in Indiana and is near the town of Culver.
 Tourists and locals head to Culver Beach, in Culver Park, in the summer.
 The lake’s abundant supply of walleye makes it popular with anglers and its depth allows for scuba diving.

 One of the state’s lakes is even home to an amusement park!
 Located by Lake Shafer, Indiana Beach Amusement Park has more than 30 rides, a water park, and a miniature golf course.
 The lake hosts the Bass Anglers Fishing Tournaments, and a variety of bass, plus walleye, channel catfish, bluegill, carp, and white crappie can be found in its waters.